eorroe/NodeList.js/README.md

 # The Library (Has the following methods)

-When I extend the `NodeList.prototype` and `HTMLCollection.prototype` these methods don't work because of how NodeList work internally.
+When I extend the `NodeList.prototype` and `HTMLCollection.prototype` these methods don't work because of how `NodeList` work internally.

 In the library I'm using `Arrays` therefore these methods can be used.

 If this becomes a **native implementation** `NodeList` internally would be changed to be able to use these methods on them.
-## Methods
+## Library Additional Methods

 - Push